 - No late payments in the last year.

 - No outstanding judgments in the last year.

-- All bankruptcy payments made on time during the last year (Chapter 13).
+- All bankruptcy payments were made on time during the last year (Chapter 13).

 - At least three years passed since a foreclosure or bankruptcy (Chapter 7).